 As always, measurements are approximate, substitutions are encouraged so long as they are like for like.
 If you don’t have enough dates, use some raisins or figs to make it up.
+The recipe contains no refined sugar.

-It’s all done in the food processor, so it’s easy-peasy lemon squeezy!
+The mix is vegan, gluten-free and all done in the food processor, so it’s easy-peasy lemon squeezy!

 Different combinations of tart or sweet berries will give you a different balance of sweetness.